H. H. Gregg: Sale of intellectual property

 In June 2017, the H. H. Gregg brand and intellectual property was purchased by Valor Group LLC for $400,000.
 In August 2017, Valor Group LLC announced it would open an online business under the H. H. Gregg name.
 The online business operates out of Somerset, New Jersey.

 The new online store named H. H. Gregg is not affiliated with the company that went out of business.
 Customers have been told to contact the manufacturer directly for any issues with malfunctioning products sold by the former company.
 Extended warranties sold by the former company are being serviced by Warrantech.

-On September 5, 2019, Valor Group LLC opened its first H. H. Gregg storefront in Franklin Township, New Jersey.
+In 2019, Valor Group LLC opened its first H. H. Gregg storefront in Franklin Township, New Jersey.
 In 2022, however, it was reported that the store had shuttered.

 Fine Lines

 Fine Lines was a division of H. H. Gregg that was introduced November 1, 2004.
 Each of its ten stores offered over 18000 sqft of premium lines of appliances.
 Products and brands varied by location.
-There were ten Fine Lines locations.
+There were fourteen Fine Lines locations.

 Stock

 H. H. Gregg had its initial public offering on July 20, 2007, at US$13.72 per share, and was traded on the New York Stock Exchange under the ticker symbol HGG.

-On February 27, 2017, it was announced that the NYSE suspended trading of HGG in preparation for delisting.
+In 2017, it was announced that the NYSE suspended trading of HGG in preparation for delisting.
 HGG shares were formally delisted on March 27, 2017, and became listed in OTC Pink.

 Sponsorship

-On December 17, 2007, H. H. Gregg signed as one of 14 founding corporate partners for the Lucas Oil Stadium, home of the NFL's Indianapolis Colts.
+In 2007, H. H. Gregg signed as one of 14 founding corporate partners for the Lucas Oil Stadium, home of the NFL's Indianapolis Colts.
 H. H. Gregg's deal earned them rights to advertise in the south gate and display many of their large, flat panel televisions.
 The south gate was also home to a new 26000 sqft H. H. Gregg showroom.

 From late 2016 until the company's closing, H. H. Gregg sponsored several drivers on the Andretti Autosport team.
 They sponsored Carlos Muñoz and Marco Andretti.
 They were slated to become the full-time sponsor of Andretti in 2017, and sponsored them at St. Petersburg.
 When the company closed, the team removed their logos on their cars, although the logo remained on the firesuits.
 When Takuma Sato won the 2017 Indianapolis 500, the company logos were still seen on the left breast of his firesuit though H. H. Gregg had closed three days prior to the race.